Tag: Warner Brothers

 Godzilla is back in “Godzilla: King of the Monsters” and the bitch is back with the new Elton John biopic/musical “Rocketman.”
 “Godzilla: King of the Monsters” is exactly what you’d expect from a “Godzilla” sequel.
 It stars Millie Bobby Brown, Vera Farmiga, Zhang Ziyi, Charles Dance, Kyle Chandler, Sally Hawkins, Ken Watanabe, Bradley Whitford, Thomas…

-• Review: Pokémon: Detective Pikachu
+• Pokémon: Detective Pikachu

 • Review: Shazam